 Administration of the opioid blocker naltrexone diminishes the musical chills response.
 It affects the body’s endogenous opioid system, which also links with dopamine reward pathways.

-I find music distracting when I’m trying to do other things.
+I find any significant source of noise distracting when I’m trying to do other things.
 My concentration is already bad enough, and I find it really hard to read or write with music playing.
 I pretty much only listen to music while I’m driving.
-I prefer music that’s pitched not too much above where my mood is; trying to listen to more uptempo music just feels annoying.
+I prefer tunes that are pitched not too much above where my mood is; trying to listen to more uptempo music just feels annoying.

 When I’m feeling suicidal, there are a couple of songs I tend to listen to that are intended to be anti-suicide but they become pro-suicide in my mind.
-I don’t think I spend enough time in my car listening for music to shift my mood all that much, but who knows, maybe it does make things worse.
+I don’t think I spend enough time in my car listening for my mood to be impacted all that much, but who knows, maybe it does make things worse.

 How does music fit into your life, and does it affect your wellbeing?